domix/vavr-talk-javamexico-2022-04/business/persistence/Readme.md

 ### Initialization

-To create either the user and the database itself it necessary to run the following command:
+To create either the investingUser and the database itself it necessary to run the following command:

 ```shell
 scripts/init.sh